CHÂTEAU LAFLEUR WINES

 As a “second wine”, Les Pensées de Lafleur breaks most of the rules - particularly the one that dictates that it is supposed to broaden the opportunity to drink an estate’s wine.
 Only around 750 cases of Les Pensées are produced each harvest - fewer than the grand vin!
 Thankfully, since Armit Wines has worked with the Guinaudeau family for over 25 years, we have access to some of those cases for connoisseurs in the UK.

-Les Pensées is vinified from vines in a specific diagonal strip of land in the centre of the Lafleur vineyards with its own micro-variations in soil type from top to bottom and is lavished with as much personal attention from the family as the grand vin.
+Les Pensées de Lafleur is vinified from vines in a specific diagonal strip of land in the centre of the Lafleur vineyards with its own micro-variations in soil type from top to bottom and is lavished with as much personal attention from the family as the grand vin.
 The only slight differences are in blend and ageing (in less new oak) to make an earlier drinking wine.

 In 2009, Baptiste and Julie planted parcels in Fronsac (using massale selection) with cuttings from Château Lafleur to create a series of wines which are a modern take on that Cabernet Franc/Merlot blend.
 They are called G’Acte 1, G’Acte 2 etc and are intended to show the plot unfolding, as it progresses from Bordeaux Supérior status to (they hope) Grand Cru.

-The latest development is Baptiste and Julie’s project started in 2013: a Sauvignon Blanc from Château Grand Village called Les Champs Libre, which has been very well received and, like other wines in the portfolio, is produced in very small quantities and therefore very hard to come by.
+The latest development is Baptiste and Julie’s project started in 2013: a Sauvignon Blanc from Château Grand Village called Les Champs Libres, which has been very well received and, like other wines in the portfolio, is produced in very small quantities and therefore very hard to come by.